Hyodo-Kato theory with syntomic coefficients: Weak formal schemes

-One may consider log structures on weak formal schemes as well as those on schemes.
-For a locally closed immersion of weak formal log schemes, one can define the canonical exactification by using weak completion in the same way as \cite[Proposition-Definition 2.10, Corollary 2.11]{Shi3}.
+One may consider log structures on weak formal schemes and related notions (e.g.\ fineness) as well as those on schemes.
+In this article, we always consider log structures as sheaves with respect to the Zariski topology, and deal only with fine log structures.
+For a (weak formal) log scheme $\cZ$, we often denote its underlying (weak formal) scheme by $\cZ$ again and its log structure by $\cN_\cZ$.
+The log smoothness, \'{e}taleness, strong log smoothness, and strong log \'{e}taleness are defined by lifting properties similarly to Definition \ref{def: smoothness} (see \cite[Definition 1.52]{EY}).
+A morphism of weak formal log schemes $f\colon \cZ'\rightarrow\cZ$ is called \textit{strict} if $f^\ast\cN_\cZ\rightarrow\cN_{\cZ'}$ is an isomorphism.
+For an immersion of weak formal log schemes, one can define the canonical exactification by using weak completion in the same way as \cite[Proposition-Definition 2.10, Corollary 2.11]{Shi3}:

-\begin{proposition-definition}[{\cite[Proposition-Definition 1.22]{EY}}] The natural inclusion from the category of homeomorphic exact closed immersions of weak formal log schemes over $R$ to the category of immersions of weak formal log schemes over $R$ has a right adjoint of the form $(Z\hookrightarrow\cZ)\mapsto(Z\hookrightarrow\cZ^{\mathrm{ex}})$.
-Moreover, the canonical morphism $\cZ^{\mathrm{ex}}\rightarrow\cZ$ defined by adjointness is \'{e}tale.
-We call this right adjoint functor the {\it exactification}. \end{proposition-definition}
+\begin{proposition-definition}[{\cite[Proposition-Definition 1.50]{EY}}] The natural inclusion from the category of homeomorphic exact closed immersions of fine weak formal log schemes to the category of immersions of fine weak formal log schemes has a right adjoint of the form $(Z\hookrightarrow\cZ)\mapsto(Z\hookrightarrow\cZ^{\mathrm{ex}}_Z)$.
+We call $\cZ^{\mathrm{ex}}_Z$ the {\it exactification} of $Z\hookrightarrow\cZ$. \end{proposition-definition}

 Next we recall the construction of a dagger space $\cZ_\bbQ$ associated to a weak formal scheme $\cZ$.
 Assume that $R$ is a complete discrete valuation ring of mixed characteristic $(0,p)$ with the maximal ideal $I$, and let $K$ be the fraction field of $R$.
 We note that, for a weak formal scheme $\cZ$ which is adic over $R$, one may associate a dagger space $\cZ_\bbQ$ by tensoring $K$ with the local coordinate rings.
 The overconvergent analogue of Raynaud's theorem was proved by Langer and Muralidharan \cite[Theorem 1.1]{LM}.
 We extend the definition of $\cZ_\bbQ$ for weak formal schemes which are not necessary adic over $R$, in the same way as \cite[(0.2.6)]{Ber2}.